alfert/cookbooks-graylog2/graylog2/README.md

 This is a Chef re-engineering of the Sean Porter (@portertech) Linode StackScript for graylog2, available here:  http://is.gd/cWA0w9.
 This version is forked from J.B.
 Zimmermann version for Ubuntu 10.04.

+This recipe is further developed for Ubuntu 12.04 providing a proper MongoDB.
+In addition it uses the `rvm` Chef recipe form jnichols (https://github.com/fnichol/chef-rvm) to configure and use Ruby 1.9.3.

 Recipes
 =======